JakubNer/az-reverse-proxy-options/README.md

 ## Azure Offerings &mdash; Where We Embed API Cross-Cutting Concerns

 Azure Front Door is where we receive our requests at a global level and distribute downstream to regional data-centers for handling.
-This allows our DNS to resolve to a data-center close to where the use is requesting from, or any data-center that's actually available:  hence geo-redundancy.
+This allows our DNS to resolve to a data-center close to where the user is requesting from, or any data-center that's actually available:  hence geo-redundancy.

 Azure Front Door also allows by-IP throttling right at the entry.
-This is done with the help of it's Web Application Firewall.
+This is done with the help of its Web Application Firewall.

 Azure Front Door allows very simple origin and path prefix re-writes and, by itself, is not suitable for the custom URL / payload re-writes we need.